AlanFreed/PhysicalFields.jl/README.md

 This part of the module provides mutable boolean, integer and real number types, plus mutable vector (1D array), matrix (2D array), and array (3D array) types.
 Their arithmetic operators are overloaded.
 Methods have also been written that extend the common math functions for the numeric, vector and matrix types.

 This part of the module provides a low-level foundation upon which the remaining parts are built upon.
 Key to this construction is that all mutable types introduced here are persistent in that their values can be written-to and read-from data files.
+These files are written in a JSON (Java Script Object Notation) format, with the implied consequence that all integer values must be of type Int64 and all real values must be of type Float64.

 The intended purpose of mutable types is for their use in immutable data structures that contain a field or fields that may need to have the capability of changing their values during runtime.
 For example, a data structure that holds material properties may include a boolean field *ruptured* that would get turned on (converted from false to true) after a rupture event has occurred, thereafter allowing different values to associate with its material properties during the remaining runtime.